 Note: Details of the protocol used for slice preparation and intracellular recordings using sharp electrodes have been described previously28.

-In a fume cupboard, carefully pick up the brain slice with a paintbrush and roll it onto a small piece of fine quality filter paper.
+In a fume hood, carefully pick up the brain slice with a paintbrush and roll it onto a small piece of fine quality filter paper.
 Place another piece of moistened filter paper onto the slice and place the two pieces of wet filter paper in a small plastic pot containing 5-10 mL of fixative solution and store in the fridge overnight at 4 °C.

 Prepare a solution of gelatin in distilled water.
 Place 20 mL of distilled water in a beaker on a hot plate and heat it to 60 °C. Add progressively 2.4 g of gelatin to the water, wait until dissolved and allow it to cool to 35-40 °C before use to prevent tissue damage.